lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

   - python=3.9.4=hffdb5ce_0_cpython
 ```

-Finally, a user may make use of Git versioning software to document progress of their workflow, and possibly maintain multiple versions thereoff.
+Finally, a user may make use of Git versioning software to document progress of their workflow, and possibly maintain multiple versions thereof.
 Git can store and tracks changes in the JuPyter notebooks, some ---but not all--- data files, and the conda environment specification.
 Whenever any file is changed; i.e. an analysis step is done, this change can be appended to the Git history (+@fig:fig7_git_zenodo A).
 When done well, this 'commit' to the Git history contains a very short written explanation of the added history.